berat-552/task-management-api/README.md

 #### Register

 - `POST /api/users/register`: Register a new user.
-Include data in the request body (JSON):
+Include data in the request body:
   - username
   - email
   - password.